Search this site

 Costa Rica is one of the most unique regions in the world.
 A mountain range in the central of the country that runs north to south consists of 6 active volcanoes and 55 inactive ones, the tallest one rising to 11,260 feet.
 This creates numerous extreme micro-climates from tropical rain forests to desert like areas that receive little, if any rain for six months out of the year.
 There are endless climates in between.

-Costa Rica is part of the "ring of fire" and earthquakes are common.
+Costa Rica is part of the "ring of fire" and small undetectable earthquakes are common every day, however larger ones do happen.

-With a Latitude of approximately 10 degrees north, the total amount of daylight only varies by about 1 hour throughout the year.
+Being close to the equator, the total amount of daylight only varies by a little more than 30 minutes throughout the year.
 Sunrise varies from about 5:48 am in December to 5:16 am in June.
 Sunset varies from about 5:21 pm in December to a little bit after 6:00 pm in June.

 Due to the proximity to the equator, and lack of the Coriolis Effect, which tempers the formation of hurricanes, Costa Rica is not as susceptible to these storms as its neighbors to the north.
 However, occasionally a tropical storm or hurricane will form near Costa Rica and move north, sometimes impacting the region.